DVLA Licence Check Update: Employer Verification And API

 GOV.UK Wallet

-The GOV.UK Wallet is the secure digital container where your driving licence lives once added.
-It uses bank-level encryption and biometric login.
-You control exactly who sees what and for how long.
+The GOV.UK Wallet acts as the secure digital container for the driving licence once added.
+It uses bank-level encryption and requires biometric login.
+The driver controls exactly who sees the licence and for how long.

 GOV.UK App